ux-at-icfnext/OEB/src/app.md

     <input class="ontario-input two-up" type="text">
 </div>
 </div>

-<p>*NOTE: This information is used to verify your income with Canada Revenue Agency if you are a tax filer.
-Please ensure the name entered is spelled exactly as it appears on your most recent tax filling. </p>
+Note: This information is used to verify your income with Canada Revenue Agency if you are a tax filer.
+Please ensure the name entered is spelled exactly as it appears on your most recent tax filling.

-#### Utility Account Information
+### Utility Account Information

 Please enter your information exactly as it appears highlighted on the sample bill below.
 If your information is not entered as it appears as highlighted on the sample bill, your application may be returned to you for correction.

 {% include "patterns/dropdown.md" %}

 ![alectra](/assets/imgs/alectra.jpeg)
-*Use the image above to locate your account information*

 <div class="ontario-form-group">
     <label class="ontario-label">
         Utility Account Number<span class="ontario-label__flag">(required)</span>
     </label>
+    <p class="ontario-hint" id="hint-text-example-hint">Enter the information from your bill as per the highlighted instructions in the sample above </p>
     <input class="ontario-input" type="text">
 </div>
 <div class="ontario-form-group">